Flying foxes are flocking to the River Torrens for more than a dip. Here’s how to make their visit a pleasant one.

 - Refrain from taking dogs into the area as this puts additional stress on the bats and poses a high risk of bat-dog interactions.

-For more information on Adelaide’s flying foxes and extreme heat visit the Adelaide and Mount Lofty Ranges website.
+For more information on Adelaide’s flying foxes and extreme heat visit the Green Adelaide website.
 If you want to be up to speed with how best to help other stranded or orphaned animals, check out our blog.

 Main image courtesy of Deb Hopton.